 DL or, if applicable, joint TCI can also apply to the following signals:

-CSI-RS resources for CSI
+Aperiodic CSI-RS resources for CSI

 FFS: Supported settings, e.g. aperiodic-only, some vs all CSI-RS resources for CSI

-Some CSI-RS resources for BM
+[Some aperiodic CSI-RS resources for BM

-FFS: Supported settings, e.g. one CSI-RS resource set with repetition ‘ON’, or repetition of both ‘ON’ and ’OFF’, aperiodic-only
+FFS: Supported settings, e.g. one CSI-RS resource set with repetition ‘ON’, or repetition of both ‘ON’ and ’OFF’, aperiodic-only]

 FFS: Whether legacy TCI state should be applied to the DL signals not allowed for separate DL or joint TCI state.